-5 CONCLUSION
+5 Conclusion

-This paper has presented the results of an experiment designed to identify a small number of the most common mix processes used by sound designers when mixing objectbased content to loudspeaker systems with different numbers of channels.
+This paper has presented the results of an experiment designed to identify a small number of the most common mix processes used by sound designers when mixing object-based content to loudspeaker systems with different numbers of channels.
 Six general mix processes were identified from open text data gathered in the listening experiment.
 These processes were related to the spatial spread of individual objects, EQ and processing, reverb, position, bass, and level.
-Over all program items and systems tested, the most commonly suggested process was a change in the position of individual objects.
+Over all programme items and systems tested, the most commonly suggested process was a change in the position of individual objects.

 Multinomial and binary logistic regression models were developed to investigate the relationships between the type of reproduction system, changes in perceptual attributes, and suggested mix processes.
-Significant relationships were found between the 2-channel stereo systems tested and the majority of the perceptual attributes investigated in the experiment; the largest effect size was between the VBAP
+Significant relationships were found between the 2-channel stereo systems tested and the majority of the perceptual attributes investigated in the experiment; the largest effect size was between the VBAP 0+2+0 system and envelopment.
+Significant relationships were also found between changes in perceptual attributes and the suggested mix processes.
+The largest effect sizes were with the attribute harshness followed by envelopment and ensemble balance.
+Although it was ensured that the programme material used in the test covered a wide range of audio object types, it should be noted that the study was limited to audio drama programme material; other processes and relationships may be found for different types of programme material.

-Fig. 8.
-Summary of the relationships revealed in models described in Secs.
-3.4.1 and 3.4.2.
-The solid arrows indicate a large effect size, dashed is a medium effect size, dotted is a small effect size, and dot-dahed is a very small effect size.
+Figure 8: Summary of the relationships revealed in models described in Sections 3.4.1 and 3.4.2.
+The red arrows indicate a large effect size, yellow is a medium effect size, green is a small effect size, and grey is a very small effect size.